 mental health during menopause

-In a recent CIPD report, it was found that 27% of women going through menopausal symptoms perceived a detrimental effect on their careers.
+In a recent CIPD report, it was found that menopausal symptoms had a detrimental effect on the careers of 27% of women.
 Almost 80% reported diminished concentration at work, while nearly 70% noted an uptick in stress levels.
 Encouragingly, more than half of those who felt supported by their employers during this phase reported a noticeable decrease in workplace pressure and stress.

-Whilst menopause’s timing and symptoms may differ from person to person, understanding its potential impact on mental health is essential.
-Identifying these difficulties and seeking suitable support and management can help you cope with menopause with greater resilience and wellbeing.
+While menopause’s timing and symptoms may differ from person to person, understanding its potential impact on mental health is essential.
+Identifying these difficulties while seeking suitable support and management means you can approach menopause with greater resilience and wellbeing.

 Common myths about menopause